 It had snowed here a few days ago but luckily wasn’t too cold after I put on two layers of jackets.

-Why don’t these pieces ever have descriptions with them?
+Why don’t these modern art pieces ever have descriptions with them?

 The museum included a free foot bath where you could just soak your feet in hot springs water, which is ingenious!
 I couldn’t imagine ever doing this in America as I’m sure it would end up becoming disgusting, but it was very cool here.

 By the time we finished, we were getting hungry but there’s not too much near the museum.
 Hakone seems very tourist run.
-We took the cable car to Gora park, I asked a nice old Japanese woman where there would be restaurants, and then we started walking up a hill toward the Gora park entrance (I am into parks and Robyn probably feels the same way about them as I do with museums).
-Right outside we found a place we both liked.
+We took the cable car to Gora Park, and I asked a nice old Japanese woman where there would be restaurants, and then we started walking up a hill toward the Gora park entrance.
+Right outside we found a Japanese restaurant we both liked.
 It had a very cozy, super clean interior.
-She got a katsu don which she’d never had before and I got an oyako don which I pretty much eat every other Friday with my coworkers in Los Gatos.
+Robyn got a katsu don which she’d never had before and I got an oyako don which I pretty much eat every other Friday with my coworkers in Los Gatos.
 Priced at ¥1300, even though I suspect that is expensive for Japan, that’s cheaper than America after including tip and tax and it was delicious!!!

 Then we went through Gora Park, which was pretty and tranquil even though it’s winter and not as much in bloom.
 Normally I think they are famous for hydrangeas, but again, not much was out.

-Robyn really wanted to eat one of the famous black eggs here, and when we got out the gondola, the shop was open. however, in the three minutes she stood outside taking pictures, they closed shop !!!
+Robyn really wanted to eat one of the famous black eggs here, and when we got out the gondola, the shop was open.
+However, in the three minutes she stood outside taking pictures, they closed shop !!!
 It was only 346pm so that was frustrating.
-I distinctly remember all these times because we had to catch the last ship at 420pm!!!!!! and we still had two gondola stops to go!!!
+I distinctly remember all these times because we had to catch the last ship at 420pm!!!!!!
+And we still had two gondola stops to go!!!
+Timing was CRITICAL!!!!!!
 While walking through the line to get back on the gondola, Robyn spotted a statue of a black egg and made the decision to run down, get a picture with it, and risk missing our ship!
 It was a decent substitute for a black egg I guess (they’re black because of the sulfur in the water)

-The port was Moto Hakone and there were several grand looking buildings clearly for tourists.
+The port we got off was Moto Hakone and there were several grand looking buildings clearly for tourists.
 Tons of coffee shops.
 We walked to the Hakone shrine and even though it was dark, the path was lit with lantern lights so it was cool.

 Walked back, went to a 7/11 while waiting for our bus, got home, went in hot tub, napped, got up, ate dinner, fell asleep, woke up, went in hot tub and went to sleep for real at 1030pm!